 Dr Arzé Karam, BA, MBA, MSc, PhD

 Arzé holds a Ph.D. in Finance from the University of Paris X, and MSc in Finance from University of Toulouse 1 in France.
 Her primary research interests are in Market Microstructure, Asset Pricing and span a wide range of topics including market transparency, high-frequency trading, market liquidity and systemic risks.
 She also conducts research in experimental economics.
+Her current research is focused on the role of Fintech innovation in financial markets, and the ongoing market disruptions in major electronic markets.

 - Economics & Finance Department